Vitreus-Foundation/power-plant/README.md

-## Configuring Metamask For Development
+## Configuring Ethereum Wallet For Development

 The node should be ran locally in `--dev` mode.

-Then you need to configure the network.
-Under settings add a network with next
+Then you need to configure the network this way:
-configuration:

-- chain ID is __42__
+- chain ID is __1943__
 - chain name is __vitreus-power-plant__
-- currency name is __VTRS token__
+- currency name is __Vitreus Power Plant Token__
 - currency symbol is __VTRS__
 - currency decimals is __18__
 - RPC URL is __http://localhost:9933/__

-Next, you can add any of the listed previously accounts using their private keys.